GifZeb/Nursery/README.md

 4. Switch on the power and change finish the setup.

 ## Hardware Testing
-After software installation, make the connections using jumper wires from sensor to breadboard and breadboard to raspberry pi.
+After software installation, i made the connections using jumper wires from sensor to breadboard and breadboard to raspberry pi.
 Wiring:
 ---
 - Raspberry Pi 3V  to sensor VIN